Overview

 What is Protein?

 Protein is made of amino acids and does more than build muscle mass.
 Protein is necessary to structure, function, and regulate virtually all tissues in your body.
-You can imagine that you need protein not only for yourself but also for your growing baby during pregnancy.
+You can imagine you need protein for yourself and your growing baby during pregnancy.

 Recommendations for Protein During Pregnancy

-The RDA does not consider that your protein requirements increase as your pregnancy progresses, with more protein required in the third trimester.
-One study found the RDA for protein is underestimated.
+The RDA does not consider that protein requirements increase as pregnancy progresses, with more protein required in the third trimester.
+One study found that the RDA for protein is underestimated.
 Researchers suggest the recommended protein intake increase to 1.2 grams per kilogram of body weight in the early stage of pregnancy (16 weeks) and 1.52 grams per kilogram of body weight in the late stage (36 weeks).
-This would increase the average daily protein to 79 grams per day during early gestation and 108 grams per day during late gestation.

 Protein is in a variety of animal and plant foods.
-Protein in animal products is considered “complete protein” because it includes all nine essential amino acids that your body cannot produce.
-Plant protein is usually missing one or more of these amino acids.
+Animal products are considered “complete protein” because they include all nine essential amino acids your body cannot produce.
+Proteins from plants usually lack one or more of these amino acids.
 In the past, it was thought you needed to combine foods, like rice and beans, in the same meal to get complete protein.
-We now know this is not true, and as long as you are eating a wide variety of plant-based foods, you should be getting all of the essential amino acids.
+We now know this is not true, and as long as you eat a wide variety of plant-based foods, you should get all the essential amino acids.
 Let’s take a look at the different sources of protein.

 Protein from Meat